Yousab/DP-Algorithms/README.md

 # DP-Algorithms
-This repository will have an implementation for popular dynamic programming algorithms using PHP.
+This repository will have an implementation for popular dynamic programming/sort and search algorithms using PHP.